Unity-Lab-AI/Voice-Control-2/server/README.md

    Required variables:
    - `TWILIO_ACCOUNT_SID`, `TWILIO_AUTH_TOKEN`, `TWILIO_PHONE_NUMBER`
    - `PUBLIC_SERVER_URL` – The **public** HTTPS URL that Twilio will call back (e.g. your ngrok tunnel).
+   - `ALLOWED_ORIGIN` – The URL of the Unity Chat frontend that will call this API.
    - Optional: `POLLINATIONS_VOICE` to choose a different Pollinations voice preset.
 3. Start the server:
    ```bash